Asparkam - instructions for use. Overdose of asparkam is fatal

 Side effects

 Asparkam may have side effects.
-If you experience any of the following symptoms after taking the drug, stop treatment immediately and talk to your doctor to avoid irreversible processes...
+If you experience any of the following symptoms after taking this drug, stop treatment immediately and consult your doctor to avoid irreversible processes.
 Symptoms indicating a negative reaction of the body to taking the drug:

-The drug contains such active ingredients like magnesium aspartate plus potassium aspartate as well as aspartic acid.
-Additionally available Excipients(if tablets): talc, tween-80, corn starch, magnesium stearate.
-Solutions for injection and infusion contain only active substances in one dosage or another.
+The drug contains the following active ingredients, like magnesium aspartate plus potassium aspartate, as well as aspartic acid.
+Additionally available Excipients(if these are tablets): talc, Tween-80, corn starch, magnesium stearate.
+Solutions for injections and infusions contain only active substances in one or another dosage.

 Interaction with other drugs

-Asparkam can be used in combination with other medicines.
-You should be careful, as the active substance of this drug is not compatible with all medications...
-This can cause many undesirable consequences, side effects.
-Therefore, read in detail the list of medicines, the combination of asparkam with which is possible or strictly contraindicated:
+Asparkam can be used in combination with other medications.
+You should be careful, since the active substance of this drug is not compatible with all medications.
+This can cause many undesirable consequences and side effects.
+Therefore, read in detail the list of medications, combining asparkam with which is possible or strictly contraindicated:

 • Asparkam is not required if you are using diuretics that contain potassium-sparing medicinal components.

-• Cyclosporin.
+• "Cyclosporine."
 It also contains potassium-sparing components, therefore it is incompatible with Asparkam.

 • Asparkam can be combined with drugs that contain digitalis or strophanthin.

-• If combined with drugs that contain tetracycline, sodium fluoride, iron, you will get the effect of reducing the toxic effects of cardiac glycosides on the myocardial muscle.
+• If you combine it with medications that contain tetracycline, sodium fluoride, iron, you will get the effect of reducing the toxic effects of cardiac glycosides on the myocardial muscle.

-• The effectiveness of antibiotics is significantly reduced if a person is taking asparkam in parallel.
+• The effectiveness of antibiotics is significantly reduced if a person takes asparkam at the same time.

-Negative consequences while taking asparkam by pregnant or lactating women was not observed.
+Negative consequences No adverse reactions were observed while taking asparkam in pregnant or lactating women.
 But it is recommended to avoid the need to use the drug during such a period.
-There are certain situations when doctors prescribe asparkam for complex therapy during pregnancy, if other methods have not helped.
-For example.
+There are certain situations when doctors prescribe asparkam as part of complex therapy during pregnancy if other methods have not helped.
+Eg.

 A preparation based on magnesium and potassium.
-It is necessary to normalize metabolic processes and restore electrolyte balance.
+Necessary for normalizing metabolic processes and restoring electrolyte balance.
 The main areas of application are cardiology and neurology.
 Improves the conduction of nerve impulses and metabolism.
 Used only for the treatment of adults.

-• Solutions for the administration of infusions (droppers).
+• Solutions for administration of infusions (droppers).
 Available in 400 ml bottles.

 • Ampoules for injections of 5, 10 or 20 ml.
 Available in packs of 5 or 10 ampoules.